sy2002/QNICE-FPGA/doc/README.md

 triggers bit #2 of the "Switch Register".
 There is no equivalent of this key on the MEGA65.
 If bit #2 is `1`, then the CPU Debug Mode is activated.

-As a result, the 7-segment display of the Nexys 4 DDR board will show the CPU address (program counter) when a `HALT` command was executed.
+When in CPU Debug Mode the 7-segment display of the Nexys 4 DDR board will show the CPU address (program counter) when a `HALT` command was executed.
 This is very valuable when running a CPU test such as `test_programs/cpu_test.asm`.